 Activity Evaluation/Impact Ensure all including disadvantaged pupils have access to wellbeing support and time to talk.
 HT trained to provide support for pupils in need of wellbeing support.
 Resource bank has been improved and plans for further support from WMIM (RDASH NHS) in place for next year.
 Ensure all disadvantaged pupils have access to clubs, trips and uniform.
 Uniform provided for 2 families.
-No trips taken due to Covid restrictions.
-This strategy will continue so as to allow all pupils to enjoy the same experiences and have access to the same learning with barriers reduced.
-DDSL to undertake Mental Health Lead Areas for consideration within school to be course. identified and an action put in place.
+This strategy will continue so as to allow all pupils to enjoy the same experiences as their peers and have access to the same learning with barriers reduced.
+DDSL to undertake Mental Health Lead course.
+Completed.
+Processes in school under review.